-Example 3: Southern England - Hampshire and the Solent Combined County Authority (2/2)
+Example 3: Southern England - Combined County Authority (pipelined) (2/2)

 The Sutton Trust openly publish more data points than the official sources but only cover England.
 Presented by Westminster parliamentary constituency, their data does not map exactly to local authority areas.
 The H&SCCA area is covered by 21 constituencies, one of which (Farnham and Bordon) crosses the county boundary.
 The data we present here will only cover the 20 constituencies wholly within the H&SCCA area.